NinaHKivanani/GLORIA/README.md

 - **Diagnosis Prediction**:
    - CheXpert Dataset: Chest X-rays annotated with diagnoses, useful for evaluating diagnosis prediction in radiology.
-   - MIMIC-CXR: Contains radiology reports with associated diagnostic labels, ideal for both image-based and text-based evaluations.
+   - MIMIC-CXR: Contains radiology reports with associated diagnostic labels, which are ideal for both image-based and text-based evaluations.
 - **NER**:
    - BC5CDR: PubMed abstracts annotated for chemical-disease relationships, suited for biomedical NER.
    - NCBI Disease Corpus: PubMed abstracts with disease-specific annotations.